hashicorp/terraform-provider-aws/website/docs/d/ssoadmin_permission_set.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `id` - The Amazon Resource Name (ARN) of the permission set.
+* `id` - The Amazon Resource Name (ARN) of the Permission Set.
 * `description` - The description of the Permission Set.
 * `relay_state` - The relay state URL used to redirect users within the application during the federation authentication process.
 * `session_duration` - The length of time that the application user sessions are valid in the ISO-8601 standard.
-Default: `PT1H`.
 * `tags` - Key-value map of resource tags.